 - Of course we also have ZenCart, a shopping cart service, the Zen drupal theme, an MP3 player, a communal blog, and an Internet provider.

-I’m sure some of these sites are good.
-People use them and get value.
-Rock on.
-But they have nothing to do with Zen.
+Some of these things are good and people like them, but they have nothing to do with Zen.
 The word is decoration.
 It’s a marketing hook, used to suggest but not provide.
 Many use visual imagery that vaguely suggests eastern philosophy, but it’s purely visual.
 The superficial without the substance.

 Certainly, these folks have company.
 Many point the finger at Robert Pirsig’s Zen and the art of motorcycle maintenance for starting the trend.
 It’s an excellent book on one man’s explorations into philosophy and life, but Zen is a sideline.
 Of course Pirsig was probably riffing off of Herrigel’s Zen in the art of archery.
 That book actually is about Zen, and the attempt by a Westerner to practice it.
 It should be required reading (despite its flaws) for anyone who even thinks about taking command of the Z-word for their own profit.